 Let’s break down each category so that you can better understand what your expenses are.

-Your exhibit costs include all trade show items, including the structure, fixtures, maintenance and packing materials.
-Also included in this price is the cost to rent the exhibit.
+Your exhibit costs include creating the structure, fixtures, maintenance and packing materials.
+Also included in this price is the cost to rent the exhibit, is that is the route you take.
 The typical booth space is 10×10, but you may want to increase your size for certain trade shows.
 Remember that flooring, furnishings and lighting usually cost extra, too.

 Promotional and Marketing Materials